eeonaa/KrunkScript-Documentation/src/content/docs/variables/arrays.md

 description: Array functionality available in KS
 ---

-Arrays in KS are handled quite differently compared to most other languages, using many KS specific Keywords and Types
+Arrays in KS are handled quite differently compared to most other languages, and use many KS-specific Keywords and Types.

 ## Non-Nested Arrays